Getting Started

 Before launching TrustGraph

-, be sure to have the Docker Engine
+, be sure to have either the Docker Engine

 installed and running on the host machine.